grame-cncm/faust/architecture/rust/README.md

 - `-source : only generates the source project.`
 - `-help or -h : shows the different options`

-By default, it will create a `file-jackrust` folder with the Rust project and compile it using cargo.
+By default, it will create a `file-jackrust` folder with the Rust project and compile it using *cargo*.

-As usual with faust2xx tools, other Faust compiler specific options can be given to **faust2portaudiorust**, like `-vec -lv 1` to compile in vector mode.etc.
+As usual with faust2xx tools, other Faust compiler specific options can be given to **faust2jackrust**, like `-vec -lv 1` to compile in vector mode.etc.

 ## Memory allocation issues